ivmakk/translate-book-gpt/README.md

 - `ANTHROPIC_API_KEY`: Your Anthropic API key.
 Required when using Anthropic models.

 - `GEMINI_API_KEY`: Your Gemini API key.
 Required when using Gemini models.

+- `DEEPSEEK_API_KEY`: Your DeepSeek API key.
+Required when using DeepSeek models.

 ### Translation Tunning